eddmann/eddmann.github.io/_posts/2014/2014-02-10-using-basic-auth-and-decorators-in-pythons-flask.md

 $ pip install Flask
 ```

-Using the commands provided above we first create a new virtual environment called 'venv' in the projects root directory.
+Using the commands provided above, we first create a new virtual environment called 'venv' in the project's root directory.
-To configure the python, pip etc. commands to take notice of the custom installation directories within the current shell instance, we must source the 'activate' script.
+To configure the Python, pip, etc. commands to take notice of the custom installation directories within the current shell instance, we must source the 'activate' script.
-Finally, we install Flask using the typical 'pip' command.
+Finally, we install Flask using the typical pip command.

 ## The Application

 We are now ready to implement the web application logic.
-A design decision I have made is to separate the login credentials into their own 'settings' file.
+A design decision I have made is to separate the login credentials into their own settings file.
-This is good practice and with Python's everything is an object philosophy defining the file is easy.
+This is good practice, and with Python's "everything is an object" philosophy, defining the file is easy.

 ```python
 USER='admin'
 PASS='password'
 ```

-As you can see the file requires no boilerplate code and simply specifies the two desired variables.
+As you can see, the file requires no boilerplate code and simply specifies the two desired variables.
-With the settings now defined we can move on to implementing the web application itself.
+With the settings now defined, we can move on to implementing the web application itself.

 ```python
 from flask import Flask, Response, request